 Because this is the one life you’ve got,

-And sister, the fat lady is still singing.
+And sister, the fat lady is not singing.

 Put on your golden crown and strut.